fbgallet/roam-extension-elapsed-time/README.md

 ---

+## If you want to support my work

+If you want to encourage me to develop further and enhance Time Tracker extension, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
+Thanks in advance for your support! 🙏

-### For any question or suggestion, DM me on Twitter and follow me to be informed of updates and new extensions: [@fbgallet](https://twitter.com/fbgallet)
+For any question or suggestion, DM me on **X/Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://x.com/fbgallet), on Bluesky: [@fbgallet.bsky.social](https://bsky.app/profile/fbgallet.bsky.social) or on Mastodon: [@fbgallet](https://mastodon.social/home).

-To report some issue, follow this [link on GitHub](https://github.com/fbgallet/roam-extension-elapsed-time/issues) and click on 'New issue'.
+Please report any issue [here](https://github.com/fbgallet/roam-extension-elapsed-time/issues).